Kryspynator/skylang/README.md

 ### Values / Constants

-Just like varaibles, values (or you can think of them as 'constant variables') can be set to different values.
+Just like variables, values (or you can think of them as 'constant variables') can be set to different values.
 Unlike variables, they cannot be changed.
 In sky, this is made easy as constant values are put on the same level as other variables and are equally easy to type (unlike langues like C#).
 The reason behind this, is to encourage the use of the concept of immutability, where values of variables are not changed, just modified into a different variable.
-This mindset tends to reduce errors where two parts of the code accidentially modify the same value.
+This mindset tends to reduce errors where two parts of the code accidentally modify the same value.

 ```kotlin
 val implicitNum = 3; // Works! ✔️